-Since then, whenever there are unexpected tragedies, psychologists have rushed to get statements from people about their immediate memories for the events and have tried to follow up with them later.
+Since then, whenever there are unexpected tragedies, psychologists have rushed to get statements from people about their immediate memories of the events and have tried to follow up with them later.

-A fascinating example of this research was published in a paper in the June, 2015 issue of the Journal of Experimental Psychology: General by 17 authors who include a number of leading memory researchers.
+A fascinating example of this research was published in a paper in the June 2015 issue of the Journal of Experimental Psychology: General by 17 authors who include a number of leading memory researchers.
 These researchers sent our memory surveys immediately after the airplane attacks on 9/11/01.
-They sent out follow-up surveys to participants after one, three, and ten years.
-Although they have quite a bit of data from the first few surveys, only about 200 people filled out all four surveys.
+They sent out follow-up surveys to participants after 1, 3, and 10 years.
+Although they have quite a bit of data from the first few surveys, only about 200 people filled out all 4 surveys.